 Eric Brand: Co-President

 Eric Brand joined his older brother and the Homerun Hopefuls team in 2013 as a volunteer when he was a sixth-grade student at Riverdale Country School.
 As co-president, Eric has assisted in managing the operations of the charity, including volunteer outreach, recruitment, and fundraising.
 Eric has also expanded our relationship with partner organizations and worked closely with our leadership team to promote educational initiatives in the Dominican Republic.
-Eric is currently a freshman at the University of Michigan.
+Eric is currently a junior at the University of Michigan.

 Homerun Hopefuls Board of Directors: